…Not what you didn’t have in the first place.

 It is crucial to have a filler injected by a qualified practitioner as the eye area is so incredibly delicate, get it wrong and the blood supply to the tissue can be cut off, which can cause terrible complications.

 Please also check what product is being used.
 Dr. Surbhi used Belotero on my temples as it has lots of different densities to suit the area being injected.
+I have also had my lips done, something I swore I would never do, but no one noticed ( the first two days they are a bit puffy) but it has made a huge difference.

 Very importantly, your doctor should show you the package unopened and the expiry date.